California's 25th congressional district

 The district includes all of Imperial County and parts of Riverside County and San Bernardino County.
-Cities in the new 25th district include Cathedral City, Indio, Coachella, El Centro, Calexico, San Jacinto, Hemet, and Needles.
+Cities in the 25th district include Cathedral City, Indio, Coachella, El Centro, Calexico, San Jacinto, Hemet, and Needles.
 Most of the majority-Latino parts of the Coachella Valley are in the 25th, while the rest of the valley is in the 41st district.

 Demographics

 According to the APM Research Lab's Voter Profile Tools (featuring the U.S. Census Bureau's 2019 American Community Survey), the district contained about 491,000 potential voters (citizens, age 18+).
 Of these, 44% are White, 34% Latino, 10% Black, and 9% Asian.
 Immigrants make up 17% of the district's potential voters.
 Median income among households (with one or more potential voter) in the district is about $86,600, while 9% of households live below the poverty line.
 12% of residents 25 years and older have not graduated high school, while 26% hold a bachelor's degree or higher.